GPU-Accelerated Algorithms for Process Mapping: Related Work

 \subsection{CSR Graph Format}

-A graph $G = (V, E)$ is typically stored in the Compressed Sparse Row (CSR) format (also referred to as Compressed Row Storage - CRS).
+A graph $G = (V, E)$ is typically stored in the Compressed Sparse Row (CSR) format.
 The representation consists of an offset array $O$ (also called \emph{row-pointer}) of size $|V|+1$ and two arrays of size $|E|$, one for the edge vertices $E_v$ and one for the edge weights $E_w$.
-The edges incident to vertex $v$ are stored in the contiguous range $[O[v], O[v + 1]])$ of $E_v$ and $E_w$.
-Note that the graph is undirected and an edge $\{u, v\}$ is both stored for $u$ and $v$.
-This layout naturally supports parallelization across vertices, with each vertex processing its adjacency list independently.
+The edges incident to vertex $v$ and the corresponding edge weights are stored in the contiguous range $[O[v], O[v + 1])$ of $E_v$ and $E_w$.
+Note that the graph is undirected and an edge $\{u, v\}$ is stored for both $u$ and $v$.
+This layout naturally supports parallelization across vertices.